 Your child might start showing signs that he or she is ready for potty training.
 He or she might stay dry for longer periods during the day or have a regular schedule of bowel movements.
 He or she might also be curious about the toilet and aware of his or her own bodily functions.

 Children will generally learn to use the potty when they are ready.
 Encourage your child and provide assistance when needed.
 It's normal for children to master potty training in small steps.

 - Poison-proof the home, paying special attention to cabinets at child level.
-In the event your child ingests a potentially harmful substance, keep the container and call the poison control center toll-free at 800.222.1222.
+In the event your child eats or drinks a potentially harmful substance, keep the container and call the Poison Control Center toll-free at 800.222.1222.
 A representative will tell you what to do.

 - Hot tap water should be less than 120 degrees Fahrenheit.
 Most burns occur in the bathroom.

 - Smoke detectors should be located on each level of your home and outside of each bedroom.
-Test smoke detectors once a month and change the batteries once every 6 months.
+Test smoke detectors once a month and change the batteries once every six months.

 - Keep firearms unloaded and locked in a cabinet if you must have them in the home.

 - Protect electrical cords and cover outlets.
 Don't overload sockets or extension cords.